daxnet/abacuza/README.md

 2. Open `abacuza.sln` in Visual Studio 2019 from `src/services` directory
 3. Press F5 to debug

+## How to Run (Debug Mode)
+1. Follow the instructions in [How to Debug (Services)](#how-to-debug-services) to start the infrastructure services and the backend services
+2. Go to the `src/client` directory
+3. Run `npm install` to install the dependencies
+4. Run `npm start` to start the Angular development server at localhost:4200
+5. Navigate to http://localhost:4200 in a web browser to access the Abacuza Administrator dashboard

 ## How to Run
-1. It is preferrable to build the docker images before running Abacuza locally.
-Refer to [How to Build](#how-to-build)
-2. Execute the following command to run everything:
+1. Execute the following command to run everything:

    `docker-compose up`

+2. Navigate to http://localhost:9320 in a web browser to access the Abacuza Administrator dashboard